igabriel85/DICE-Monitoring/src/README.md

 `POST` `/v1/overlord/nodes`

 Bootstrap of all non monitored nodes.
-Installs collectd and logstash forwarder
+Installs collectd and logstash-forwarder on them.

 `GET` `/v1/overlord/nodes/{NodeFQDN}`

-Returns information of a particular monitored node.
+Returns information of a particular monitored node identified by its NodeFQDN.

 ```json
 {